gururajbhupal/ECE3400-Team15/Lab3/index.md

 ## Updating the GUI from Base Station
 GUI is one of the visualization aspects of any project to make the product more user-friendly or to visualize data better, and in this project is being used for the later.
 The setup involved setting up a couple of python libraries and running a pre-coded configurable(can be configured to set Robot Positions, a maze which pops up on the local browser to display the robot/maze information.
-The process was familiarised by a set of default serial prints by Arduino to the serial port which can be converted to GUI on a web browser.
+The process was familiarized by a set of default serial prints by Arduino to the serial port which can be converted to GUI on a web browser.

 ## Updating the GUI from a virtual robot on a separate Arduino which is wirelessly connected to the base station.